MicrosoftDocs/azure-devops-docs/docs/test/run-manual-tests.md

 ### Capture screen recordings of your app being tested

-You can capture screen recordings of my app during testing.
+Capture screen recordings of my app during testing.

 If you use Google Chrome or Firefox, use the web runner to capture screen recordings of your web and desktop apps while testing.
 For Microsoft Internet Explorer or Microsoft Edge browsers, or for desktop app testing, use the [Test Runner desktop client](https://aka.ms/ATPTestRunnerDownload).